slowernews/hamster-system/README.md

 ===
 ####Actions and briefings:

-- in GTD, undivisible tasks are called actions.
-A list of actions is called briefing.
+- in GTD, undivisible tasks are called *actions*.
+A list of actions is called *briefing*.

 - actions and briefings are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).